Forget being gay or HYDRA — Captain America should be Black

 Captain America as representative of America

-The Sentinel of Liberty, the man who represents all that America wants to be… a neo-Nazi?
+The Sentinel of Liberty, the man who represents all that America aspires to… is a neo-Nazi?

-Realistically, as a Hydra agent Cap is still all that America wants to be — if you consider the number of neo-Nazis, white separatists and flat-out racists who support the assumed republican nominee for president Donald Drumpf.
+Realistically, as a Hydra agent Cap is still all that America wants to be — if you consider the number of neo-Nazis, white separatists and flat-out racists who want to “Make America Great Again” under Donald Drumpf.